sul-cidr/Workshops/Social_Media_Data/social-media-data.md

 Yelp makes a relatively large dataset available for educational and academic purposes: https://www.yelp.com/dataset

+Don't scrape Yelp.
 From the Yelp terms of service (https://www.yelp.com/static?p=tos):

 > You also agree not to, and will not assist, encourage, or enable others to: